-Based on the application of DST, 2-methyltetrahydrofuran-3-one does not present a safety concern for skin sensitization under the current, declared levels of use.
+Based on existing data and the application of DST, 2-acetylthiophene does not present a safety concern for skin sensitization under the current, declared levels of use.

 11.1.4.1.
 Risk assessment.
-No skin sensitization studies are available for 2-methyltetrahydrofuran-3-one.
-The chemical structure of this material indicates that it would not be expected to react with skin proteins directly (Roberts et al., 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
-Due to the lack of data, the reported exposure was benchmarked utilizing the non-reactive DST of 900 μg/cm2 (Safford, 2008; Safford et al., 2011; Roberts et al., 2015; Safford et al., 2015b).
-The current exposure from the 95th percentile concentration is below the DST for non-reactive/reactive materials when evaluated in all QRA categories.
-Table 1 provides the maximum acceptable concentrations for 2-methyltetrahydrofuran-3-one that present no appreciable risk for skin sensitization based on the non-reactive DST.
-These levels represent maximum acceptable concentrations based on the DST approach.
+Limited skin sensitization data are available for 2-acetylthiophene (Table 1).
+This material was not found to be reactive with skin proteins in silico; however, based on expert judgment, the parent target is expected to react with skin proteins directly (Roberts et al., 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
+Acting conservatively due to the limited data, the reported exposure was benchmarked utilizing the reactive DST of 64 $\mu$ g/cm2 (Safford, 2008; Safford, 2011; Roberts et al., 2015; Safford, 2015b).
+The current exposure from the 95th percentile concentration is below the DST for reactive materials when evaluated in all QRA categories.
+Table 2 provides the supported concentrations for 2-acetylthiophene that present no appreciable risk for skin sensitization based on the reactive DST.
+These levels represent supported concentrations based on the DST approach.
 However, additional studies may show it could be used at higher levels.

 11.1.5.
-Phototoxicity/photoallergenicity
+Photoirritation/photoallergenicity